Medicine

 If you are able, you should take the dog to a veterinarian.
 If you cannot do this right away, you should call an emergency vet for guidance.
 There may also be other services you can use such as a poison control hotline who are able to guide you through first-aid treatment for the dog.
 In the USA, this can be contacted using the number 800-213-6680.

 The treatment of Tylenol poisoning in dogs also depends on how recently it has been consumed.
 If it is within 1 or 2 hours, the vet may perform a stomach lavage or induce vomiting.
-If more time has elapsed, then it is likely this interventions will not help.
+If more time has elapsed, then it is likely these interventions will not help.
+Immediate action can prevent further absorption of the toxin and improve recovery chances.

 This article is purely informative.
 AnimalWised does not have the authority to prescribe any veterinary treatment or create a diagnosis.
 We invite you to take your pet to the veterinarian if they are suffering from any condition or pain.